Playing AI Dungeon

 Here, you can also click the three dots beside your username and change your name.
 If you have the third person plot component enabled, it will replace âIâ in your Do/Say actions into whatever name you changed âYouâ to into.

-You can also see your scales, credits, and exit the game.
+You can also see your scales and credits and exit the game.

 To find experienced players who know more about the interface, join our official Discord server.